Wisconsin OWI Laws

 I had a passenger under the age of 16.
 Does that change things?

 If you’re driving with a passenger who is under the age of 16 and you are pulled over and charged with an OWI, the penalties automatically double.
-A first offense with a minor under 16 becomes a moves to a criminal misdemeanor; and, if you’re convicted, the court has to impose a jail sentence of at least five days.
+A first offense with a minor under 16 becomes a criminal misdemeanor.
+If you’re convicted, the court has to impose a jail sentence of at least five days.

 What happens if you cause an accident while driving under the influence?